Bandana (pop band): Cultural impact

 Following on from a trend established by the Spice Girls in the UK & internationally in the late 1990s, Bandana became a carefully marketed product which was especially popular among young girls.
 Many licensed products with their brand were available to purchase, and contributed to the heightened interest in the group, occasionally referred to as 'Bandanamania'.
 Their signature bandanas of varying colours were quickly imitated by the teen population, as were their lyrics & dance routines.

 From 2001 to 2003, there was an official Bandana store selling much merchandise.
 The store was located at Avenida Corrientes, right besides Teatro Gran Rex.

-Vivir Intentando (Go For It)
+Vivir Intentando (Go For It - Cinco Amigas)

 In 2003 they released their first movie, Vivir Intentando, filmed on location in Buenos Aires.
 It premiered in Argentina on 14 June 2003, and met with mixed reviews.
 One critic claimed it a success "thanks to the competent technical aspects, precise use of emotion that plays with the audience, but above all, the atmosphere which it creates in the cinema".
 Others were less complimentary, commenting "their acting talents are just passable.....the songs shine due to the absence thereof.....& the script comes straight from the 'teenager dreams of being a singer' handbook".
 In spite of this, the movie grossed over ARS 10,500,000. and had a bigger B.O. than many international blockbusters.